Subscription-Based Model

 You can create unlimited pipelines, but deployment depends on the number of Pipeline Subscriptions and RTUs available.

-The Subscription-Based Model uses a shared platform (shared hosting).
-All customers share the same infrastructure and platform resources.
-However, each customer account belongs to a unique realm.
+The Subscription-Based Model uses a multi-tenant platform, where all customers share the same infrastructure and available resources.
+However, each user account is assigned to a specific realm.
+Data is not shared across realms, and all information is protected by Digibee's security system.

 RTU consumption depends on the pipeline size and number of replicas.
 The following table outlines RTU usage by deployment size: